revanthreddy117/DataEngineeringProject/README.md

 ## Description
 This project involves building an application to scrape, store, and visualize data from the [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) Trip Record Data

+## Contributed by Abhishek Pandey and Revanth Reddy.

 ## Steps